-To meet the academic requirements for graduation, a student in the MA in Law program must have attained a minimum 2.70 cGPA and have successfully completed all required courses with a grade of at least "B-."
-A student beginning the MA in Law program in Fall 2022 or thereafter must have accumulated at least 30 units.
+To meet the academic requirements for graduation, a student in the MBLT program must have attained a minimum 2.70 cGPA and have successfully completed all required courses with a grade of at least "B-."
+A student beginning the MBLT program in Fall 2022 or thereafter must have accumulated at least 30 units.
 In addition, to graduate the student must have paid all fees, charges, and tuition due.